McDonald's: Statistics

+Stock holdings

 Focusing on its core brand, McDonald's began divesting itself of other chains it had acquired during the 1990s.
 The company owned a majority stake in Chipotle Mexican Grill until October 2006, when McDonald's fully divested from Chipotle through a stock exchange.
 Until December 2003, it owned Donatos Pizza, and it owned a small share of Aroma Café, from 1999 to 2001.
 On August 27, 2007, McDonald's sold Boston Market to Sun Capital Partners.

 McDonald's has increased shareholder dividends for 25 consecutive years, making it one of the S&P 500 Dividend Aristocrats.
 The company is ranked 131st on the Fortune 500 of the largest United States corporations by revenue.
 In October 2012, its monthly sales fell for the first time in nine years.
 In 2014, its quarterly sales fell for the first time in seventeen years, when its sales dropped for the entirety of 1997.

+Monetary loss

 In the United States, it is reported that drive-throughs account for 70 percent of sales.
 McDonald's closed down 184 restaurants in the United States in 2015, which was 59 more than what they planned to open.
 This move was the first time McDonald's had a net decrease in the number of locations in the United States since 1970.

-The McDonald's on-demand delivery concept, which began in 2017 with a partnership with Uber Eats and added DoorDash in 2019 (with select locations adding Grubhub in 2021), accounts for up to 3% of all business as of 2019.

-The $100 billion in sales generated by McDonald's company-owned and franchise restaurants in 2019 accounts for almost 4% of the estimated $2.5 trillion global restaurant industry.

-Finance

-For the fiscal year 2018, McDonald's reported earnings of US$5.9 billion, with an annual revenue of US$21.0 billion, a decrease of 7.9% over the previous fiscal cycle.
-McDonald's shares traded at over $145 per share, and its market capitalization was valued at over US$134.5 billion in September 2018.
+In the first three months of 2025, as U.S. President Donald Trump's tariff plans began to be unveiled and implemented, McDonald's revenue in the US fell 3.6% compared to the previous year, the largest sales decline in the US since the peak of the COVID-19 pandemic.